HackYourFuture/JavaScript1/README.md

 ![JavaScript1](./assets/javascript1.png)

 In this module you'll make a start into wonderful world of programming.
 We will be using the programming language `JavaScript` to do so.
-You'll learn about the basic buildingblocks of programming: `loops, functions, control flow and more.
+You'll learn about the basic building blocks of programming: `loops`, `functions`, `control flow` and more.
 Consider these as the ABC's of programming, without them it's impossible to write working software!

 You'll be learning two main things: